gitlabhq/omnibus-gitlab/doc/common_installation_problems/README.md

 tweaks to improve Postgres performance and increase connection limits.
 This can only be done with root access.

-### gitlab-rake assets:precompile fails with 'Permission denied'
+### gitlab-rake gitlab:assets:compile fails with 'Permission denied'

-Some users report that running `gitlab-rake assets:precompile` does not work with the omnibus packages.
+Some users report that running `gitlab-rake gitlab:assets:compile` does not work with the omnibus packages.
 The short answer to this is: do not run that command, it is only for GitLab installations from source.

 The GitLab web interface uses CSS and JavaScript files, called 'assets' in Ruby